This post is by Bernie Carr, apartmentprepper.com

 We all have family and friends who are not really into prepping, or who mean to but don’t get around to it.
 It is easy to forget or dismiss the idea of being prepared until something happens such as a catastrophic hurricane or flood and you wish you had done something about it.
 Since we’re giving gifts anyway, might as well give them something to help them prepare for an emergency.

 When I compiled the list, I thought of items I’ve used myself.
 I use my solar watch daily, and the Swiss Army knife is in my key chain so I never leave home without it.
-This past year, I’ve gotten a lot of use from the Berkey Sport bottle – I even took it on vacation so I was able refill on water wherever we went.
-The prices for most of these items have dropped for Black Friday since I wrote this article.
+I’ve gotten a lot of use from the Berkey Sport bottle – I even took it on vacation so I was able refill on water wherever we went.

 Weather Radio with Flashlight, Solar Power and Cell Phone Charger